 As most already know, prostitution and HIV infection here are at epidemic proportions, so it’s imperative that rubbers be used on every conceivable occasion.
 In fact, you are silly enough to take the bald-headed gnome for a stroll in the misty forest, you might want to seriously consider wearing a full on wet suit!
 While on the subject of condoms, we’ve found a most interesting restaurant called ‘Cabbages & Condoms’; which believe it or not, it is appropriately located on a side street between the Planning & Community Development Center and the Non Scalpel Vasectomy Clinic.
 Implausible; but true!

-The romantic courtyard setting under the leafy canopy of a 60 year old tree just oozes ambiance, with chickens strutting about and subtle fairy lights wrapped around towering trees and vines; making you forget you’re in the city.
-The decor throughout consists of art made from thousands upon thousands of condoms; and fittingly, the name of the bar in the restaurant is the ‘Vasectomy Bar’!
+The romantic courtyard setting under the leafy canopy of a 60 year old tree just oozes ambiance.
+With chickens strutting about and subtle fairy lights wrapped around towering trees and vines, it makes us temporarily forget we’re in the city.
+The decor throughout consists of art made from thousands upon thousands of condoms; and fittingly, the name of the bar in the restaurant is ‘The Vasectomy Bar’!